[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 Yeah, you’re kind of screwed.

-I want to critique Nyan.
+I want to critique Warg.
 But I want to critique him in the exact opposite direction as the last critique he received.
 In fact, the last critique he received is so bad that I want to discuss it at length so we can get the correct critique entirely by taking its exact mirror image.

 So here is Hurlock’s On Capturing Gnon And Naive Rationalism.